About the program

 How the Program Works for Founders

-Over the course of six months, entrepreneurs will receive culturally competent leadership coaching and venture development training.
+Over the course of eight months, entrepreneurs will receive culturally competent leadership coaching and venture development training.
 They will work with the Journey team to develop, prototype, and test a novel business model and a company creation plan.

 The Journey provides each Founder-in-Residence $110,000 in direct and in-kind financial support, as well as support in areas of accounting, revenue cycle management, legal and compliance, IT, recruiting, and more.
 Founders will be expected to research, prototype, and test venture concepts, set a clear vision for the business, ensure a data-informed path towards product market fit, and manage an allocated budget for business building and validation.

-At the end of the six month residence program, founders will pitch in front of the Journey Board, sponsors, and partners to determine which concepts will receive funding to incorporate and go to market.
+At the end of the eight month residence program, founders will pitch in front of the Journey Board, sponsors, and partners to determine which concepts will receive funding to incorporate and go to market.

 To be eligible to participate, entrepreneurs must reside in Phoenix for the eight-month program.
 During their time in the program, they can leverage the team’s network and other community resources.